Location pick-up, quick, easy & safe

 +- $90 - $140 p/ month (service, maintenance, road assistance included)

 Do I need a driver's license?

 Yes!
-Many people will tell you that it's not necessary because the traffic police doesn't speak English.
-However, in recent months the traffic department has been cracking down on foreigners driving without licenses and they can speak English fluently.
+Many people will tell you that it's not necessary because the traffic police don't speak English.
+However, the traffic department has been cracking down on foreigners driving without licenses and they can speak English fluently.

 You will only need a Driving License when driving a bike above 50cc.